bcroke19/MASH-Peformance-Analytics/README.md

 # Rename columns to 'Number of Tests' and 'Number of Athletes'
 test_distribution.columns = ['Number of Tests', 'Number of Athletes']
 ```
-Plot this distribution using seaborn.
+Plot this distribution using the seaborn package.
 ```
 # Assuming 'member_id' is the column identifying athletes in your dataset
 athlete_test_counts = df['MemberID'].value_counts()